Information and support for current students

 Biennial Research Conference

 The Research Conference was last held in November 2016 at Inverness College UHI and the Kingsmills Hotel, Inverness.
 It was attended by over 200 staff and students and included research presentations, keynote speakers, training sessions and social events.
-The next Research Conference will be held in 2018.
+The next Research Conference will be held in 2018 in Perth.